 Are you part of a multicenter clinical trial?
 If not, you may be soon.

-Multicenter trials, where a sponsor or CRO relies on a highly developed coordinating center to manage a network of sites, continue to gain popularity among sponsors looking to accelerate study timeline and reduce development costs.
+Multicenter clinical trials, where a sponsor or CRO relies on a highly developed coordinating center to manage a network of sites, continue to gain popularity among sponsors looking to accelerate study timeline and reduce development costs.

 This growth is in direct response to the rising complexity of conducting clinical research – now requiring more diverse patient populations across broader geographic regions.
 One key indicator of this shift is reflected in the rising number of Multicenter Investigator Initiated Studies – up over 155% in the last decade.